 Buda and Pest are connected by several bridges.
 And some of them are gems worth seeing in their own right – the Chain Bridge, the Liberty Bridge, the modern Elizabeth Bridge or the golden Margaret Bridge.

-By air to Budapest
+Flights to Budapest

 You don’t need a week for a trip to Budapest.
-2-4 days is plenty, so you can get by with hand luggage, which is included in the price of low-cost airlines.
-This will also allow you to get very cheap tickets.
-From Prague you can get return tickets from 700 CZK.
-The plane arrives at Ferenc Liszt Airport on the eastern edge of the city.
-The airport is well organised, clear and clean.
+3-4 days is enough, so you can get by with hand luggage, which is included in the price of low-cost airlines.
+Thanks to this, you can also get very cheap tickets – from Prague you can get direct one-way tickets from 600 CZK.

 How to get from Budapest Liszt Ferenc Airport to the city centre?